Licensed auditors: New Zealand

 - satisfy the Board that you are a fit and proper person to hold a license and can meet the continuing obligations of a licensed auditor under the ARA

-Apply for a New Zealand audit licence
+New Zealand Audit licence application

 Your licence